otree-tools/jbef-channels/README.rst

 The demo app based on this code is available at Heroku_.

 1. :code:`minimum`: a bare  example how to use Django Channels in oTree projects to build a very simple real effort task (subtracting random number from X).

-2. :code:`realefforttask`: a set of four different real effort tasks:
+2.:code:`realefforttask`: a set of four different real effort tasks:

 -  summing up *N* numbers [Niederle2007]_.
 - finding max of two matrices [Schram2017]_.